 Our fifth fellow of the series, Vida Owusu-Boateng, will discuss her work in a CHC Research Colloquium on Monday, August 15, 3 p.m., at CHC’s Roberto C. Goizueta Pavilion.
 All are welcome to attend this presentation.

 About Vida Owusu-Boateng

 Vida Owusu-Boateng is a second year Ph.D. student at Louisiana State University concentrating in comparative literature.

 The Comparative Literature Program at Louisiana State University

 What are you working on?

-What do you expect to find at the CHC?
+What do you expect to find at CHC?

 How can we learn more about your research?

-I will be talking about my project in a CHC Research Colloquium* on August 2, 3 p.m., at the Roberto C. Goizueta Pavilion.
+I will be talking about my project in a CHC Research Colloquium* on August 15, 3 p.m., at the Roberto C. Goizueta Pavilion.
 Additionally this study will culminate in a monograph and hopefully I will publish some of my findings as articles in research journals.